-The weather was much worse than yesterday so I didn’t bother to take many photos on the way up, but to give you an idea of what we were hiking in
+We began by retracing our steps up the steep climb of Day 3’s hike.
+The weather was much worse, so I didn’t bother to take many photos on the way up, but the following images give you an idea of what we were hiking in.

 And it only got worse.
 Here’s Maxime seeking out the best way down the other side of the pass over Nunartivaq mountain.

-We eventually made it over to the valley we would follow back to the edge of the Sermiligaaq Fjord.
+We eventually found our way over to the valley we would follow back to the edge of the Sermiligaaq Fjord.